So you’ve built the hardware, programmed and tested it! What now?

 installed anywhere and after building you’ll find them in the

-fe-read*: reads various formats of disk.
-See the per-format documentation linked from the table above.
+fluxengine read *: reads various formats of disk.
+See the per-format documentation linked from the table in the index page.
 These all take an optional

---write-fluxoption which will cause the raw flux to be written to the specified file.
+--write-fluxoption which will cause the raw flux to be written to the specified file as well as the normal decode.
+There are various

-fe-write*: writes various formats of disk.
-Again, see the per-format documentation above.
+fluxengine write *: writes various formats of disk.
+Again, see the per-format documentation in the index page.

-fe-writeflux: writes raw flux files.
-This is much less useful than you might think: you can’t write flux files read from a disk to another disk.
+fluxengine writeflux: writes raw flux files.
+This is much less useful than you might think: you can’t reliably write flux files read from a disk to another disk.
 (See the FAQ for more information.)
 It’s mainly useful for flux files synthesised by the other

-fe-testbulktransport: measures your USB throughput.
-You need about 600kB/s for FluxEngine to work.
+fluxengine test bandwidth: measures your USB throughput.
 You don’t need a disk in the drive for this one.

 Commands which normally take

-fe-readibm on its own will read drive 0 and write an
+fluxengine read ibm on its own will read drive 0 and

 Supplied with FluxEngine, but not part of FluxEngine, are some little tools I wrote to do useful things.
 These are built alongside FluxEngine.